Doug917/SQL_scripts/README.md

 files are for analyzing data pulled from SAP.

 The primes.sql file is a procedure I wrote for making a table of prime numbers.

+The leetcode_database file is a list of my solutions to problems in leetcode.